apockill/uArmCreatorStudio/README.md

 Make sure you have the right communication protocol uploaded onto your uArm's Arduino board, or else this won't work at all.
 This GUI uses a custom communication protocol (although that might change soon- uFactory is adopting my com protocol).
 To make sure, go to Latest Builds/Upload This To Your uArm and import the approprate libraries from the Libraries To Import folder, and then upload the .ino file in the CommunicationProtocol folder to your uArm.

 ### Project Structure
 The project is seperated by "Logic" and "GUI" elements.
-This was to force myself to write completely GUI indepenedent logic code, thus you can do anything you can do in the GUI by scripting directly with Logic code.
+This was to force myself to write completely GUI independent logic code, thus you can do anything you can do in the GUI by scripting directly with Logic code.
 It's a pain, but it's possible!

 * Logic Overview
 	* Commands.py and Events.py
 		* This is where all of the logic for each command and event is defined.
 If you make a custom Command, you must have a CommandsGUI.py implimentation and a Commands.py implimentation, with the same name- that's how the Interpreter instantiates the object from a string.
 Vice versa for creating custom Events
 	* Environment.py
-		* This is a singleton type of variable that holds the Robot, VideoStream, Settings, and ObjectManager classes.
+		* This is a singleton object that holds the Robot, VideoStream, Settings, and ObjectManager classes.
 		* This was done since commands and events need various things during instantiation, and environment is a great way to pass them around.
 Furthermore, it simplified the seperation of Logic and GUI tremendously.
 	* Interpreter.py
 		* This is, well, the interpreter of the project.
 When you press "play" on the gui, all of the code gets saved as a JSON, the exact same as the save format the project uses, then passed to the Interpreter, which then instantiates all of the events from Events.py and commands from Commands.py.